soft-yolk/se_project_aroundtheus/README.md

 This sprint makes substantial progress by adding yet another modal that shows the larger image of each element, as well as a window to add a card to the library.
 The Javascript lessons cover interactivity using the DOM.

+#### Sprint 6 Progress

+Sprint 6 covers javascript validation.
+In this project, there has been more features added to closing the modals.
+Pressing the escape key as well as clicking outside of the modal closes the window.
+The user is also binded to using a set amount of characters in each text field.

 [Link to GitHub Pages](https://soft-yolk.github.io/se_project_aroundtheus/)